RustyDAW/gui-explorations/README.md

 + [ ] Color Palette

 Other features will be added as the main DAW project progresses.

+## Design Motivations

+### Automation
+Global automation, particularly when editing, is a pain in most DAWs.
+DAWs really do what the user thinks they should do, or it's hard to predict what they will do.
+We want to solve this problem.

+### Keyboard Shortcuts
+Keyboard shortcuts allow power users to be vastly more efficient, but they are rarely intuitive and require a lot of memorization.
+We would like to make keyboard shortcuts intuitive, learnable and easy to remember.
+We would also like to at least investigate ideas from applications such as VIM's modal editing to see if we can steal some of those ideas for power users.

+### Modes
+DAWs have a bunch of different modes, but don't make it clear what mode they're in.
+Consequently it's often easy for a user to forget which mode they're in and so do the wrong thing.
+Modal UIs are a well studied UX problem, but also unavoidable in a DAW.

+In this DAW it should always be obvious to the user which mode they're in, and how to change modes.
+There should also be a way to set to an initial mode quickly (e.g. by pressing escape).

 ## Additional Things that Need a Place
 + time signature changes